fsharp/fsharp.org/cloud/index.md

  * [hadoop-sharp](http://code.google.com/p/hadoop-sharp/) - CLR (.NET/Mono) interface for Hadoop
  * [Microsoft .NET SDK For Hadoop](https://hadoopsdk.codeplex.com/) - Includes LINQ to Hive and other resources, and some F# samples

+[Riak](http://en.wikipedia.org/wiki/Riak) is a NoSQL database implementing the principles from Amazon's Dynamo paper:
+ * [Exploring Riak with F#](http://jyliao.blogspot.co.uk/2013/04/exploring-riak-with-f.html) Explores the use of Riak from F#.

 [Cassandra](http://cassandra.apache.org/):

  * [Aquiles](http://aquiles.codeplex.com/) - A .NET Client for Apache Cassandra version 0.6.X or above using Thrift API.